NCCA/Lectures/MScIntro/slides.md

 ## Semester 3

-- MSc Project (Jian Chang + team)
+- MSc Project (MSc Team)
+- worth 60 Credits
+- See previous years projects [here](https://nccastaff.bournemouth.ac.uk/jmacey/MastersProject/)

+--

+## Assessment

+- Each unit is assessed by coursework
+- CGI Tools and Simulation and Rendering have 2 components, you need to pass both
+- The MSc project has a thesis and an artefact
+- We will go into much more detail in each unit once the course is underway.

 ---

 ## Timetable

-The online timetable can be found here https://timetable.bournemouth.ac.uk/
+- The online timetable can be found here https://timetable.bournemouth.ac.uk/

 ![](timetable.png)